joaoasrosa/joaoasrosa.github.io/_posts/2020-08-18-using-team-topologies-to-discover-and-improve-reliability-qualities.md

 status: publish
 permalink: "/2020/08/18/using-team-topologies-to-discover-and-improve-reliability-qualities/"
 comments: true
+excerpt: Team Topologies is the work of Matthew Skelton and Manuel Pais, and I use it as part of my job.
+From a sociotechnical perspective, a team-first approach is paramount for any organisation and helps to decrease the accidental complexity.
+As such, I'm often asked 'How can we operate in DevOps?' or 'How can I have a reliable service to deliver value to my customer?'.
 ---

 [Team Topologies](https://teamtopologies.com/) is the work of [Matthew Skelton](https://twitter.com/matthewpskelton) and [Manuel Pais](https://twitter.com/manupaisable), and I use it as part of my job.
 From a sociotechnical perspective, a team-first approach is paramount for any organisation and helps to decrease the accidental complexity.
 As such, I'm often asked "How can we operate in DevOps?" or "How can I have a reliable service to deliver value to my customer?".